 - Being defensive in communication: People may get defensive in communication, which involves being dismissive, using confrontational language, interrupting, or taking things personally.

 Types of Defensive Behavior at WorkThe world of work can be challenging, and employees can get defensive in various ways.
-It is your responsibility as a manager to create a productive work environment by being proactive and understanding how employees can defend themselves.
+It is your responsibility as a manager to create a productive work environment by being proactive and understanding how your employees can defend themselves.
 There are five types of defensive behavior:

 Other Interesting Reads

-How to Deal with Defensive People at Work?Managing defensive behavior can be tricky, but with the right approach, it can be manageable.
+How to Deal with Defensive Employees at Work?Managing defensive behavior can be tricky, but with the right approach, it can be manageable.
 Here are some effective ways to handle defensive employees at work:

 Don’t Point Out Defensive Behavior DirectlyIn the heat of the moment, it can be challenging to think straight.
 Dealing with difficult people is hard.
 This is when defensiveness kicks in, and things quickly spiral out of control.
 Don’t try and fix the person’s behavior – this will only make them defensive and more entrenched in their position.
 In most cases, staying in the background is better and letting them talk first.
 Often, they will open up once they feel safe enough to do so.
 If defensiveness persists after following these steps, consider taking appropriate measures such as counseling or firing the employee.
 You can also help them seek outside help.
 By understanding why they react this way, you can perhaps help bring about a change for the better in future interactions with them.